rsnyder/IndigoNarrative/README.md

 ## Image

-_Girl with a Pearl Earring_ (Dutch: Meisje met de parel) is an oil painting by Dutch Golden Age painter Johannes Vermeer, dated c.
-1665.
-Going by various names over the centuries, it became known by its present title towards the end of the This illustration, which is included as a supplement to writings about indigo production, depicts indigo workers churning indigo leaves.[^1]
+ This illustration, which is included in _L'art de l'indigotier_ as a supplement to writings about indigo production, depicts indigo workers churning indigo leaves.[^1]
 <param ve-image
        label="L'art de l'indigotier"
        description="painting by Johannes Vermeer"